 Under the artistic direction of Kate Bannister, the Write Now festival has been an essential part of the Jack Studio Theatre’s yearly programme, which each year finds and produces the most exciting and significant work of emerging writers.

-Alongside our full production we run writing workshops, post-show discussions, and each year we launch the festival with the performance of ten minute plays on a given theme.
+Alongside our full production, we run writing workshops, and post-show discussions and each year we launch the festival with the performance of ten minute plays on a given theme.

 Press Responses to the Write Now Festival

 While London is blessed with an abundance of mainstream theatres and fringe theatre venues, there are arguably only a few venues in London that in conjunction with hosting plays and scratch nights, have a fully developed programme for the nurturing of playwrights’ work – and the Jack Studio Theatre is one of them.
 Female Arts

 David Weir’s intelligent and witty play could not be more timely… Sensitively directed by Kate Bannister, the exceptional cast portray Weir’s rich characters with conviction and humour.
 Ensemble work at its best.
 UK Theatre Network

 The Jack Studio’s Write Now Festival celebrates the diversity and energy of south east London’s emerging playwrights.
 Writer Olga Braga explores the turmoil of confused identity, dramatising the problem of artificially constructed boundaries and social categories in a progressively diversifying world.
 Nikora has a talent to inject fire and emotion into every line that engages the audience tirelessly holding their attention until the very last.
 90 minutes straight through, and not once did it falter.
 The Upcoming.